EPCCed/eidf-docs/docs/safe-haven-services/s3-service.md

 ## Example GUI to view DICOM files

 This example uses a customised program that can view and download DICOM files from the S3 service.
-It is not installed in the National Safe Haven but you can import it as a container image.
+It is not installed in the Safe Haven but you can import it as a container image.

 You will need these provided by your Research Coordinator:
 * a CSV file which contains a list of StudyInstanceUID and SeriesInstanceUID